dotnet/csharplang/proposals/field-keyword.md

 Currently, an auto property is treated very similarly to an ordinary field in [nullable constructor analysis](nullable-constructor-analysis.md).
 We extend this treatment to *field-backed properties*, by treating every *field-backed property* as a proxy to its backing field.

-We update the following spec language from [An alternative approach (TODO rename that section?)](nullable-constructor-analysis.md#an-alternative-approach) to accomplish this:
+We update the following spec language from the previous [proposed approach](nullable-constructor-analysis.md#proposed-approach) to accomplish this:

 > At each explicit or implicit 'return' in a constructor, we give a warning for each member whose flow state is incompatible with its annotations and nullability attributes. **If the member is a field-backed property, the nullable annotation of the backing field is used for this check.
 Otherwise, the nullable annotation of the member itself is used.** A reasonable proxy for this is: if assigning the member to itself at the return point would produce a nullability warning, then a nullability warning will be produced at the return point.